edbustos77084/personal/devops-notes.md

     * Build the environment for both roll-back and fix-forward

 Lesson 2 - Mapping your Pipeline
-2.1 - Explain the purpose of mapping the Value Stream Visualize the current state of the delivery pipeline using Key Metrics Understand how work flows through the organization from concept to cash Measure process quality and organizational efficiency Identify bottlenecks to the flow of value
+- 2.1 - Explain the purpose of mapping the Value Stream
+- 2.2 - Visualize the current state of the delivery pipeline using Key Metrics
+ * Why map the Value Stream?
+   * Understand how work flows through the organization from concept to cash
+   * Measure process quality and organizational efficiency
+   * Identify bottlenecks to the flow of value
-  Understand how we can improve the flow of value
+   * Understand how we can improve the flow of value
-  Know how to draw the DevOps Transformation Canvas
+ * Know how to draw the DevOps Transformation Canvas

-Value Stream
+#### Value Stream
--> Trigger
+- [ ] Trigger
--> First Step
+- [ ] First Step
--> Last Step
+- [ ] Last Step
--> Demand Rate
+- [ ] Demand Rate
--> Current State Map
+- [ ] Current State Map
--> Future State map
+- [ ] Future State map
--> Boundaries and Limitations
+- [ ] Boundaries and Limitations
--> Improvement Items
+- [ ] Improvement Items

 https://vimeo.com/325445925/59913369d4

-2.2 - Visualize the current state of the delivery pipeline using key metrics Identify the steps and people (current pipeline) Value stream measurements
+- 2.2 - Visualize the current state of the delivery pipeline using key metrics
+* Identify the steps and people (current pipeline)
+* Value stream measurements
-  PT - Process Time (Actual value-added work)
+ * PT - Process Time (Actual value-added work)
-  LT - Lead Time - (Time from when work was ready after the previous station to completion) Percent Complete and Accurate (%C&A) - Percent of work that the next station could process as-is Measure the steps  (PT 4hrs/ LT 4 hrs)
+ * LT - Lead Time - (Time from when work was ready after the previous station to completion)
+ * Percent Complete and Accurate (%C&A) - Percent of work that the next station could process as-is (can only be calculated by talking to the downstream partner)
+   * Measure the steps  (PT 4hrs/ LT 4 hrs)
-  Activity Ratio = PT/LT
+   * Activity Ratio = PT/LT
-  Rolled %C&A = %C&A 1 * %C&A 2 * %C&An….* 100
+   * Rolled %C&A = %C&A 1 * %C&A 2 * %C&An….* 100

 Lesson 3 - Gaining Alignment with Continuous Exploration Create solution hypotheses